openenclave/openenclave/docs/DesignDocs/AttestationApiRequirements.md

   parsed
 * Other failure indicates that the call failed for any other reason

-This call sets an appraisal policy to be used in subsequent AppraiseEvidence calls.
+#### GetChallenge call

-## GetChallenge call
+This call gets a buffer containing a challenge from the Verifier, for use by an Attester when generating Evidence to be sent to that Verifier.

 Inputs: none